isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 14. What health measures must I take in Malaysia before departing for Singapore?

 Travellers must remain in Malaysia and have not travelled out of the country for at least 14 days prior to departure for Singapore.
-They must monitor their health status before departure from Malaysia, undergo a pre-departure PCR test in Malaysia at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the accredited laboratories <http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm/Annex_4a_Agihan_Makmal_Ujian_18072020.pdf> by the Ministry of Health Malaysia.
+They must monitor their health status before departure from Malaysia, undergo a pre-departure PCR test in Malaysia at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the accredited laboratories by the Ministry of Health Malaysia [here](http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm/Annex_4a_Agihan_Makmal_Ujian_18072020.pdf).

 The list of accredited private clinics and private hospitals by the Ministry of Health Malaysia that conduct the COVID-19 test can be found [here](http://medicalprac.moh.gov.my/v2/modules/mastop_publish/?tac=Senarai%20KPJKS%20yang%20telah%20diluluskan%20bagi%20COVID-19).